Weekly Petrol Prices Report

 Australian consumers clearly benefit from our highly competitive fuel market where retail petrol and diesel prices are among the lowest in the developed world

-- Vigorous competition in Australia also means that the profits made by fuel suppliers are typically a very small proportion of the retail price (eg. average industry profit over the last decade is around 2 cents per litre of all fuels sold).
+- Vigorous competition means that profits made by fuel suppliers are typically a very small proportion of the retail price (eg. average annual industry net profit over the last 12 years is around 2 cents per litre of all fuels sold).